Reciprocity obstructions in semigroup orbits in SL(2, Z): Introduction

 \subsection{Software}

-Computational methods were developed and implemented to investigate orbits of semigroups.
-This package \cite{GHSemigroup} is publicly available on Github, and also includes methods to computer-verify many of the claims in this paper (in particular, the function \texttt{runalltests}).
+Computational methods were developed and implemented in C and PARI/GP \cite{PARI} to investigate orbits of semigroups.
+This package \cite{GHSemigroup} is publicly available on GitHub, and also includes methods to computer-verify many of the claims in this paper (in particular, the function \texttt{runalltests}).